clevelandjosh/DummyDataMiddleware/README.md

 ### [bob@ip tmp]$ ./try_to_edit_and_remove.sh
 ```
 ### The errors are being directed to null, they are expected.
 If you want to see the errors swap out commands with the error redirects off.
+### Note the files that were world writable (sticky bit or not) were written to.
+See the file size?

 ```
 ### [bob@ip tmp]$ ls -al alice/*/*